Demystifying Structural Disparity in Graph Neural Networks: Can One Size Fit All?: Effectiveness of GNN on nodes with different structural properties

 In this subsection, we examine how aggregation reveals different effects on nodes with structural disparity, serving as a precondition for performance disparity.
 Specifically, we focus on the discrepancy between nodes from the same class but with different structural patterns.

 For a controlled study on graphs, we adopt the contextual stochastic block model~(CSBM) with two classes.
 It is widely used for graph analysis, including generalization~\cite{Ma2021IsHA, baranwal2021graph, wang2022augmentation, baranwal2023effects, wang2022can, fountoulakis2022graph}, clustering~\cite{fortunato2016community}, fairness~\cite{jiang2022fmp, jiangtopology}, and GNN architecture design~\cite{weiunderstanding, choi2023signed,wu2022non}.
 Typically, nodes in CSBM model are generated into two disjoint sets $\mathcal{C}_1$ and $\mathcal{C}_2$ corresponding to two classes, $c_1$ and $c_2$, respectively.
 Each node with $c_i$ is associated with features $x \in \mathbb{R}^d$ sampling from $N(\vmu_i, I)$, where $\mu_i$ is the feature mean of class $c_i$ with $i\in \left \{1, 2 \right \}$.
 The distance between feature means in different classes $\rho= \| \vmu_1-\vmu_2 \|$, indicating the classification difficulty on node features.
 Edges are then generated based on intra-class probability $p$ and inter-class probability $q$.
 For instance, nodes with class $c_1$ have probabilities $p$ and $q$ of connecting with another node in class $c_1$ and $c_2$, respectively.
 The CSBM model, denoted as $\text{CSBM}(\vmu_1, \vmu_2, p, q)$, presumes that all nodes follow either homophilic with $p>q$ or heterophilic patterns $p<q$ exclusively.
 However, this assumption conflicts with real-world scenarios, where graphs often exhibit both patterns simultaneously, as shown in Figure~\ref{fig:node_distribution}.
-To mirror such scenarios, we propose a variant of CSBM, referred to as CSBM-Structure~(CSBM-S), allowing for the simultaneous description of homophilic and heterophilic nodes. \begin{definition}[$\text{CSBM-S}(\mu_1, \mu_2,(p^{(1)}, q^{(1)}), (p^{(2)}, q^{(2)}), \Pr(\text{homo}))$] The generated nodes consist of two disjoint sets $\mathcal{C}_1$ and $\mathcal{C}_2$. each node feature $x$ is sampled from $N(\mu_i, I)$ with $i\in\{1, 2\}$.
-Each set $\mathcal{C}_i$ consists of two subgroups: $\mathcal{C}_i^{(1)}$ for nodes in homophilic pattern with intra-class and inter-class edge probability $p^{(1)}>q^{(1)}$ and $\mathcal{C}_i^{(2)}$ for nodes in heterophilic pattern with $p^{(2)}>q^{(2)}$. $\Pr(\text{homo})$ denotes the probability that the node is in homophilic pattern. $\mathcal{C}_i^{(j)}$ denotes node in class $i$ and subgroup $j$ with $(p^{(j)},q^{(j)})$.
-We assume nodes follow the same degree distribution with $p^{(1)}+q^{(1)}=p^{(2)}+q^{(2)}$. \end{definition}
+To mirror such scenarios, we propose a variant of CSBM, referred to as CSBM-Structure~(CSBM-S), allowing for the simultaneous description of homophilic and heterophilic nodes.